toneofgrey/OpenWallToG/README.md

-# OpenWalls
+# OpenWalls ToG branch
-a roblox plugin for fitting meshes to bricks
+This branch will focus on the development of GUI for the OpenWalls plugin